 I began my social work career with “at risk” youth – those in foster care, living on the streets, drug dependent, or court involved.
 I enjoyed my work with these tough, vulnerable, messy, resilient, quick-thinking young people.
 I then began working with parents and families in social services and medical settings.

-For the last eight years I have found myself in the very fulfilling role as a therapist to families concerned about someone’s substance use.
+For the last nine years I have found myself in the very fulfilling role as a therapist to families concerned about someone’s substance use.
 I come to this work with a passion for improving the field of services for people with addictions.
 Like other medical and behavioral health issues, those with an addiction deserve access to high quality, dignified and respectful services for themselves and their families.

 In my counseling practice, I continue to be honored to have the opportunity to work with such dedicated and loving families who want to help their partners or children of any age find healing from substance use problems.
 As a parent myself, I can relate especially to the fierceness with which each of us love our children.